chow1340/lynk-take-home/README.md

 demonstrates craftsmanship, thoughtfulness and good architectural design.
 If you want to impress us, build something that is beautiful, highest performant, intuitive and easy to debug/test/extend 😃 .
+Extra points if you can also add tests

 Ideally your solution would have some way to run locally so we can fully analyze your efforts.